EthanTrout/Lingo-practice/TESTING.md

             }
         }
 ```
-- the orange tile was harder as i neede to check if it was contained in the object with
+- the orange tile was harder as i needed to check if it was contained in the object with

 ```javascript
 Object.values(lingoLettersAndIndex).includes(letter)